Beyond ‘training’: Dynamic Context Propagation in Keras!

 Call-Context Arguments

 Keras now provides a clean and powerful way for layer developers to define their own call-context arguments.
-Model authors can leverage a special instance method in their custom layers called _register_call_context_arguments
+Model authors can leverage a special instance method in their custom layers called _register_call_context_arguments to declare and register any custom arguments which they wish to be propagated across the model.

 Here’s how it works: